soxueren/atsd/api/sql/README.md

       WHEN AVG(value) < 20 THEN 'under-utilized'
       WHEN AVG(value) > 80 THEN 'over-utilized'
       ELSE 'right-sized'
-    END AS 'Utilization'
+    END AS "Utilization"
-  FROM mpstat.cpu_busy
+  FROM "mpstat.cpu_busy"
 WHERE datetime >= CURRENT_HOUR
   GROUP BY entity
 ```